Skip These Penang Food ‘Classics’—Here’s Where to Actually Eat

 4. Ah Chew Desserts (Georgetown Tourist Trap Branch, RM6–12)

-The original is legitimately good.
-The Georgetown flagship location that’s now a tourist magnet?
-It’s coasting on reputation and foot traffic.
-Lines wrap around the block, portions have shrunk, and the chendol tastes rushed.
-You’re waiting 40 minutes for something that tastes mediocre when you could be eating better stuff elsewhere with zero line.
+The original is great.
+The Georgetown branch?
+Not so much.
+Lines stretch around the block, portions have shrunk, and the chendol tastes rushed.
+Waiting 40 minutes for mediocre dessert isn’t worth it when better options are nearby.

 What the Locals Actually Eat